alronz/b2c-database-selection/Redis/Basic Features/commands.md

 "three"
 ````

-LRANGE is used to get elements by specific range.
+"LRANGE" is used to get elements within a specific range.

 ````
 redis> RPUSH mylist "one"